AutomationPanda/tau-intro-selenium-py/README.md

 ```

 Thankfully, the search input element on the result page
-uses the same locator as the one on the search page.
+is similar to the one on the search page.

-The locator for the search phrase results is a bit trickier, though.
+The locator for the result links is a bit trickier, though.
 It must find all result elements that contain the search phrase in their display texts.
 This locator will return a list of elements, not just one.
-It is written as a static method so that it can take in the phrase dynamically.
-The XPath will return all elements under the "links" div that contain the text of the phrase.
-The method returns a tuple so that it can be used like other locators.
+The result links are all "a" hyperlink elements with a class named "result__a".
+We can use a CSS selector for its query.

 We should always try to use the simplest locator that uniquely finds the target elements.
 IDs, names, and class names are the easiest,